 Injured person need not be driver to collect No-Fault benefits

 An injured person need not be the driver of a car or truck or be listed under an insurance policy to receive No-Fault benefits after a car accident out-of-state.

 This also applies to automobile accidents that occur in Michigan.

-The lawyers of Michigan Auto Law have been specializing in automobile no-fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident and need help with your no-fault insurance, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
+If you have been injured in a car accident, truck accident or motorcycle accident and need help with your No-Fault insurance, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.